Bushey Meads School

 As a school, and across the Trust, we rightly expect high standards from both staff and students, but equally look after our best assets – the people who work here.
 Professional development and resources for staff are a priority and our strong ethos and culture of achievement supports this aim.
 We offer excellent NQT support including a bespoke programme of training and mentors and are part of the Schools Direct Programme.
 We are always looking for ways to encourage professional development and to reward those individuals who exceed expectations.

-From September 2018 we are opening the 'Little Gems' BSJT Day Nursery which offers high quality, heavily subsidised term-time childcare for children of all staff within the Bushey St James Trust.
+From September 2018 we opened our 'Little Gems' BSJT Day Nursery which offers high quality, heavily subsidised term-time childcare for children of all staff within the Bushey St James Trust.
 For further information about the BSJT Little Gems Day Care Nursery please contact Rachael Coombs, BSJT Business Manager, through the HR Team on 020 8955 8833.

 Why not consider joining our great team and make a difference to our students.